Sarorian/pokedex-js-app/README.md

-**Simple Pokedex App**
+# Pokedex JavaScript Portfolio Project

-This is a webpage made for Excersize 1 of CareerFoundry.
-It include a list of the first 151 Pokemon, a search bar, and descriptions of each Pokemon including an image and their height.
+This project displays a list of the first 151 Pokemon.
+Search for any Pokemon you want and get a description and picture of them.

-This project uses JavaScript, jQuery, the Bootstrap Framework, and CSS.
+## Stack Used

+- JavaScript
+- Bootstrap Framework
+- jQuery
+- Pokeapi API

+## Features

+- Ability to see all original 151 Pokemon
+- Responsive design
+- Modals of Pokemon with descriptions and images
+- Working search bar

+## Getting Started

+1. Clone the repository
+2. Install dependencies: `npm install`
+3. Open the index.html file
+4.
+## Author

+- **Owen Wilson**

+## License

-This project uses the Pokeapi API
+This project is open-source and available under the [MIT License](LICENSE).